AVS 68 Session CA+AS+SE+SS-TuM: Progress and Challenges in Industrial Applications

 Diamond has long been recognized as a potentially transformative material for power, sensor, and quantum applications.
 However, realizing the potential of diamond has depended upon a series of breakthroughs in the growth, design, and fabrication of diamond for electronics.
 Most notably, CVD growth of doped diamond has been a catalyzing breakthrough for realizing next-generation diamond components.
 Advent Diamond will present progress on achieving commercialization of diamond components and outline future targets for semiconducting and quantum devices.

-8:40 AM CA+AS+SE+SS-TuM-3 Advanced in Situ Transmission Electron Microscopy: A Powerful Tool for Materials Science, Catalysis, Energy Storage & Lifescience Applications
+8:40 AM Invited CA+AS+SE+SS-TuM-3 Advanced in Situ Transmission Electron Microscopy: A Powerful Tool for Materials Science, Catalysis, Energy Storage & Lifescience Applications

 Hugo PĂ©rez-Garza (DENSsolutions)